 All We Are Saying, David Sheff

 Lennon's assessment, however, is somewhat misleading; the song took just three sessions to record, plus a Moog overdub done alone by McCartney some days later.
-Additionally, it lacked the expensive orchestral overdubs that several other Abbey Road songs were given.
+Additionally, it lacked the expensive orchestral overdubs that adorned several of the other Abbey Road songs.

 They got annoyed because Maxwell's Silver Hammer took three days to record.
 Big deal.

 Lennon was not alone in his distaste for the song.
 George Harrison generally disliked McCartney's whimsical songs, and in a 2008 interview Ringo Starr backed up Lennon's assessment:

 The worst session ever was Maxwell's Silver Hammer.
 It was the worst track we ever had to record.
 It went on for fucking weeks.
 I thought it was mad.